Support when the person we care for dies

 Reaching out to others who have been through a similar experience, can bring comfort, empathy and advice.
 There are bereavement groups available (see our resources list below).
 Plus the support of our community remains available to you, even after your caring role ends.

-Members of our community have received a huge amount of support from within our community - both during end of life care, and through bereavement.
+Members of the community have received a huge amount of support from the other carers there - both during end of life care, and through bereavement.

 4. Write it out

 Journaling can be an excellent way to make sense of our feelings.
 And it is particularly good if we feel uncomfortable talking and sharing our feelings with others.
 It can remain private to us.
-Read our guide to getting started with journaling.
+This guide can help get us started with journaling.

 5. Get creative

 For some of us, getting ‘arty’ can be an effective way of labelling and working through our feelings.
-Using colours to represent our feelings right now, and perhaps our feelings of hope.
+We could try using colours to represent our feelings.
 There are no rules, and we don’t need to be an artist.

 Lots of carers in our community are firm fans of using creativity to make sense of emotions.
 Read how scrapbooking can support mental health.

-And how Bridget, a carer in our community, uses art to support her mental health (leave your inner critic at the door!).
+And how Bridget, a carer in our community, uses art to support her mental health.

 What are the signs of Post Traumatic Stress Disorder (PTSD) after caring?